 Tufts offers accredited advanced education programs in the following:

-- Orthodontics-2 years (3 years if combined with Master of Science)
+- Orthodontics – 2 years (3 years with Master of Science)

-The following specialty fellowship programs also offer a Certificate of Achievement:
+The following specialty programs offer a Certificate of Achievement:

-The following specialty programs are also available and lead to a Fellowship Certificate of Achievement:
+The following specialty fellowship programs lead to a Fellowship Certificate of Achievement.